vmware-archive/hillview/docs/userManual.md

 ![View heading](view-heading.png)

+The color picker rectangle allows you to change the color of the title to make it easier to visually navigate; the color of a view is inherited by all views that are spawned by it.
 The two black triangles in the view heading allow the view to be moved up and down on the web page.
 The axis markers X, Y, and G can be dragged between some views; dropping them will "move" the